databricks-migrations/hadoop-profiler/README.md

 >### 6. Scheduling the profiler:

-If the profiler cannot be scheduled using cron or other scheduler, use the schedule_profiler.sh to trigger the profiler in the background using nohub.
+If the profiler cannot be scheduled using cron or other scheduler, use the schedule_profiler.sh to trigger the profiler in the background using nohup.
+Make sure to pass the secret Key  as an arugment to the profiler.

-For Example : <font face="Courier"> nohub ./schedule_profiler.sh &>/dev/null & </font>
+- For Example : <font face="Courier"> nohup ./schedule_profiler.sh mySecretPassKey &>/dev/null & </font>

 The scheduler is a  depends on the following configurations in the config file: